golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    Allow to mount infrastructure container.

-   Currently if a user wants to mount the whole forest (i.e. all the containers), the support syntax is this:
+   Currently if a user wants to mount the whole forest (i.e. all the containers), the supported syntax is this:

       wl c mount `:/forests/User:*:`